 A wall.
 Not of something as insubstantial as stone.
 He wouldn’t be that lucky.
 No it was a wall of mana threads, shimmering in the way he had come to recognize as a permanent enchantment.
 His aura extended far enough that he could sense the faint curvature of the wall.
 If he had to guess, it was a sphere.
 The threads of the wall crisscrossed each other in different directions.
 It was not precisely uniform, but he could not see any gap small enough for him to simply slip through.

 Resigned, he followed the wall in different directions, looking to find the biggest gap he could.
 He eventually found a gap that was reasonably larger than average, but still too small.
 Well, he knew how to manipulate the threads at least.
 He gingerly hooked the threads and began to pull them apart.
 Unlike the threads of the beam enchantment, these threads were meant to stay in one place and he could feel the strain.

 Gradually he moved the threads farther apart.
 Just a few more inches until he could slip through.
-A search thread of an active spell passed no more than a few feet from him.
+A bright thread from an active spell passed no more than a few feet from him.
 Shit!
 Tam must be searching for him.
 Threads of spell work trailed along the interior of the wall.
 At first only a few then a multitude.
-Frantically Caden guided the many threads around him, still trying to open up the wall.
+Frantically he guided the many threads around him, still trying to open up the wall.
 The strain on him grew, and his crystal cracked further.
-A few eternal minutes amid the sound of cracking and Caden finally slipped through the barrier.
+A few interminable minutes amid the sound of cracking and Caden finally slipped through the barrier.